aeslaughter/moose/docs/content/utilities/moosedown/core.md

 !devel-end!

-To create a new list immediately following another list, the two lists must be separated by two empty lines.

 ### Ordered List

-A numbered list that starts with a numbered followed by a period and a single space.
-They work in a similar fashion as [unordered lists](#unordered) and contain contain nested content.
-The number used for the first item in the list will be the number used for the start of the list.
+A numbered list work nearly identical to unordered lists (see [unordered]), but start with a numbered followed by a period and a single space.
+The number used for the first item in the list will be the number used for the start of the list, see [ordered-example].

-Again, to create another list following

-!devel! example caption=Ordered lists with a starting number.
+!devel! example id=ordered-example caption=Example of ordered lists with a starting number and a second with nested content.
 42. Foo
 1. Bar